 SBOs can serve as a natural immune-booster when they are ingested in small portions.
 Because human exposure to SBOs has naturally decreased as humans have moved away from agricultural societies and into more urban ones, our gut flora may actually interpret high levels of SBOs as an imbalance.

-Taking a probiotic that is made up entirely of SBOs is especially risky given the fact that SBOs create new spores rapidly, and can quickly throw the entire flora of the digestive system off-balance.
+This is especially true when you consider the fact that SBOs were never a primary component of the human gut microbiome.
+Taking a probiotic that is made up entirely of SBOs can be risky given the fact that SBOs create new spores rapidly, and can quickly throw the entire flora of the digestive system off-balance.